-Our research focuses on three broad areas (1) trying to better understand how we use our body and the social and material environment to help us think, and how this coupling ultimately shapes our thinking (2) using research in cognitive science to improve educational practices, particularly in the online domain and (3) examining social attention in authentic social contexts.
+Welcome to the Cognition and Natural Behaviour Laboratory!
+We are housed in the Department of Psychology at the University of Waterloo in Canada.
+Our research focuses on three broad areas (1) trying to better understand how we use our body and the social and material environment (e.g., technology) to help us think, and how this coupling ultimately shapes our thinking (2) trying to better understand how we think about our thinking (metacognition) and (3) using research in cognitive science to try to improve educational and training practices.
 This involves research that spans a number of traditional domains including attention, memory, cognitive control, perception, and language.